stashed/docs/docs/guides/latest/advanced-use-case/clone-pvc.md

 **Verify Restored PVC:**

-Once a restore process is complete, verify that new PVCs has been created successfully by the following command,
+Once the restore process is complete, verify that new PVCs have been created successfully by the following command,

 ```console
 $ kubectl get pvc -n demo